MinArchie/sustainability-tracker-project/README.md

     npm install joi
     ```

-- install cors (allow api to be used)
+- install cors (for allowing api to be used)
     ```bash
     npm install cors
     ```